florianyger/everping/README.md

 ## Seventh step - Add healthy devices percents (10 min)

 Small computing displayed in table header.
 Not really optimized that being said.

+## Final step - Add clientId select (15 min)

+I followed instructions to make one api endpoint, so devices/id return also clientIds list, but i don't think it's a good idea.

+I put it in a antd select.

+## Epilogue

+I'm running out of time, so i will not implement security status filtering.

+Moreover, i must add some time i've taken to gradually wrote this file.